 What experience does LJMU have in delivering Degree Apprenticeships?

-LJMU has a proven track record in successfully developing Degree Apprenticeships to meet industry needs.
-In January 2016, the University took a leading role in the Government’s Construction Employer Trailblazer initiative, developing and delivering 13 Quantity Surveying Degree Apprenticeships with eight companies, including three SMEs.
-This experience puts LJMU in an excellent position to help employers that are keen to get onboard with the new scheme.
+LJMU has a proven track record in successfully developing and delivering Degree Apprenticeships to meet industry needs.
+Since 2016, the University has welcomed 160 Degree Apprentices from over 100 employers (both levy-paying and non-levy paying) across a broad range of sectors.
+This experience puts LJMU in an excellent position to help employers that are keen to get onboard with the scheme.

-How long does the apprentice take to complete the degree?
+How long does the apprenticeship take to complete?

 What is an apprenticeship agreement?

 An apprenticeship agreement is used to confirm individual employment arrangements between the apprentice and the employer.
 It is a requirement of the apprenticeship and must be signed at the start of the apprenticeship.

 Do I need to pay a wage to the Degree Apprentice?

 Yes, they will receive a wage, holiday pay, pension and any other benefits that your employees receive.
 The Degree Apprenticeship funding you receive from the Government cannot be used to pay wages or any other benefits, it can only be used towards training costs.
 Apprentices must be an employee on the first day of their apprenticeship and as a minimum at least be paid a wage consistent with the law for the time they are in work and in off-the-job training.